 My productions have frequently featured costuming which clashes period and contemporary; it’s probably one of the central pillars of my style.
 The clashing apparent in the pictures above, however, was a little more metaphorically complex than usual, and responded to the three-act structure.
-The first of the three ‘episodes’ of the play (Shakespeare’s Acts I & II), which mostly concern domestic palace intrigue, took place in Edwardian and twentieth-century garb, consciously echoing and drawing upon The Crown, The King’s Speech, Gosford Park, Downton Abbey: the British public’s fixation with the soap opera of the monarchy and aristocracy’s recent past, Cymbeline himself a stern George V or Prince Philip horse-and-houndy type, barking insensitive inanities.
-The second episode (Shakespeare’s Act III and the first half of Act IV), when the political plot kicks in, referenced Henry VIII (one toxically masculine monarch giving way to another) and the court of George III (replete with madness), with glances at Elizabeth I. This historical regression then reached its inevitable conclusion in the Game of Thrones-style barbarism and weirdness of the third episode, replete with woad and witchery, in an ancient Britain which belongs in myth more than memory.
+The first of the three ‘episodes’ of the play (Shakespeare’s Acts I & II), which mostly concern domestic palace intrigue, took place in Edwardian and twentieth-century garb, consciously echoing and drawing upon The Crown, The King’s Speech, Gosford Park, Downton Abbey: the British public’s contemporary fixation with the soap opera of the monarchy and aristocracy’s recent past, Cymbeline himself a stern George V or Prince Philip horse-and-houndy type, barking insensitive inanities.
+The second episode (Shakespeare’s Act III and the first half of Act IV), when the political plot kicks in, was a Tudor-Georgian period-drama mash-up, referencing Henry VIII (one toxically masculine monarch giving way to another), Elizabeth I, and the court of George III (replete with madness).
+This historical regression then reached its inevitable conclusion in the Game of Thrones-style barbarism and weirdness of the third episode, replete with woad and witchery, in an ancient Britain which belongs in myth more than memory.

 And as the Britons thus regressed into their own bloody-minded past (the physical style of the acting tending gradually from stiff uprightness toward savage animalism), sanguine, sophisticated Rome (first encountered in the minimal costume of the bathhouse) continued to appear in the garb of sleek modernity.

 One of the most evident of these visual quotes is also one of the most immediately political.
 In staging the battle at the end of the play – always difficult with a small stage and cast – we drew visually on riots: as we rehearsed, the gilets jaunes were out on the streets of Paris and Tommy Robinson’s crew on the streets of London.
-The Roman army appeared in a guise we’ve used in several shows to characterise the terrifying facelessness of contemporary paramilitary power: a creative variation on the SWAT/riot police uniform.
-Their near-ubiquity in my work goes back, perhaps, to the masked Romans of the production of Antony and Cleopatra I made with Vicky Araico; more recently they’ve appeared in Romeo and Juliet, Mary Stuart, and The Devils.
+The Roman army appeared in a costume style we’ve used in several shows to characterise the fear-inducing facelessness of contemporary authoritarianism: creative variations on SWAT/riot police uniform.
+Their near-ubiquity in my work goes back, perhaps, to the masked Roman armies of the production of Antony and Cleopatra I made with Vicky Araico; more recently they’ve appeared in slightly different guises as Verona’s riot squad in Romeo and Juliet, Elizabeth I’s bodyguard in Mary Stuart, and French paramilitary police in The Devils.
 (The Venetian army in Othello had some similarities, but were never faceless, intended to remind the audience of peaceable New Zealand of the All-Blacks rather than social unrest).